 John looked at her suspiciously, then affectionately, then gratefully.
 "All right, let's get this over.
 But I guarantee it won't be lovely."
 He shoved back his chair, then held hers as she rose; tossed some change on the table and shoved his mobile in his pocket.

 If Mary Morstan had learned anything in life, it was that people were not permanent.
-Her mother had died when she was young, and her father, an officer in the military stationed in east Asia, had sent little Mary back to England to be shifted constantly between distant relatives and disinterested friends and undistinguished boarding schools.
+Her mother had died when she was young, and her father, an officer in the military stationed in India, had sent little Mary back to England to be shifted constantly between distant relatives and disinterested friends and undistinguished boarding schools.
 She had never stayed any one place long enough to establish lasting relationships.
 She saw her father only rarely, and then he disappeared altogether.
 The government had investigated: he had boarded a plane heading for England, and had never arrived and had left no clues behind him.
 No explanation was forthcoming.
 Mary had taken his vanishing philosophically—in her mind, he had already been gone for a long time.

 The government was very sorry for her loss—she would never want for money now.
-So she went to medical school, found she was brilliant at something, and realized that she could make a life for herself helping people even less fortunate than herself.
+So she went to medical school, found she was brilliant at something, and realized that she could make a life helping people even less fortunate than herself.
 She liked doing that—helping.
 It made her feel connected to the human race in a way she never had before.
 She felt needed.
 But still—her patients stayed until they didn't need her anymore.
 Then they left, just like everyone else.

 Mary dated a bit, but no one was really interesting to her.
 She was her father's daughter.
-She like excitement, challenges.
+She liked excitement, challenges.
 Emergency medicine filled these needs, but everyone she met, even the doctors she met in hospital, were dull.
 Mary could not endure boring people.
 Unused to staying in the same place seeing the same faces for very long, she went from job to job, and ended up in a medical clinic in the City of Westminster near Baker Street.

 And then the letter came, and she didn't know what to do.
 She'd been receiving the mysterious letters once a year since her father's disappearance, and she'd tried to investigate their origins on her own.
 But finally she had learned to live with the not-knowing and just accepted that someone had a guilty conscience and was trying to make amends with gifts of money.
 This letter, however, was different.
 It did not contain money but a summons.
 The mysterious sender now wanted to meet her in person, and Mary wanted very much to go.
-But she realized that it would be very unwise to go alone.
+But she realized that it would be unwise to go alone.
 Whom did she know that would be willing to walk into a potentially dangerous situation with her?
 Mary had so carefully held the world at arm's length her entire life.
 She did not know of one person whom she could ask to help her.

 Except John Watson.
 She did not really know him, of course, but they had after all been colleagues in the same clinic for over a year now.
 They had worked together on cases; they had discussed patients; they had "socialized" casually at staff functions.
 He was not a stranger to her.
 And he had this flatmate, this Sherlock Holmes; a consulting detective, he was called.
 Mary was vaguely aware that John helped Sherlock in his investigations.
 She was also aware that John had been in the military—had been decorated for acts of valour, and had been invalided out due to an injury.
 He was accustomed to danger and he was used to mysteries.
 He was perfect.